• Home

 People seeking therapy may feel overwhelmed by the vast range of approaches— "I want to see a therapist, but should I choose psychoanalysis, CBT, integrative therapy, person-centred, humanistic... ?"
 Every method has its strengths and advocates; however, some are open-ended and highly expensive.

-The difference with Solution-Focused Therapy (SFT) is simple: research shows that for most clients, Solution-Focused Brief Therapy (SFBT) delivers faster, measurable progress compared to long-term therapy.
+The difference with Solution-Focused Therapy (SFT) is simple: research shows that for most clients, it delivers faster, measurable progress compared to long-term therapy.

-By focusing on solutions rather than problems, our online SFT therapists help clients move forward efficiently.
-If you're looking for affordable therapy online that is practical, goal-oriented, and results-driven, our SFT therapy provides a clear path to positive change — without unnecessary delays or expenses.
+By focusing on solutions rather than problems, our therapists help clients move forward efficiently.
+If you're looking for affordable online therapy that is practical, goal-oriented and results-driven, our SFT therapy provides a clear path to positive change — without unnecessary delays or expenses.

 CBT: